lamberta/devkit-doc/guide/scaling.md

 In the basil web interface, navigate to **Projects > Examples > Layout: Scale Region** to run the example in the simulator.

+It can also be [viewed online](../example/basics-scalescreen/) along with the other examples.

 ## Aspect Ratio

 The aspect ratio of a screen describes the proportional